Ansilins/EDA/README.md

 Exploratory Data Analysis
 This repository contains my analaysis on different datasets.

-As a first step, I'm gonna learn about Normal Distribution.
+As a first step, we are  gonna learn about Normal Distribution.